 Essentially, you might have a vastly bigger attack surface than you previously thought.

-Cybercriminals are looking for that weak link in your defenses, and it may well be one of your vendors.
-If an organization has strong cybersecurity, an indirect attack makes sense.
+Cybercriminals are looking for that weak link in your defences, and it may well be one of your vendors.
+If an organisation has strong cybersecurity, an indirect attack makes sense.
 Supply chain attacks can also offer incredible ROI for attackers, as a single hack can result in the compromise of multiple businesses.